 This he said, not that he cared for the poor, but because he was a thief, and had the money box; and he used to take what was put in it.

-Anyone who heard Judas’ statement, would think he was a great philanthropist.
-He sounded logical and sincere, but Jesus knew what his true intentions was.
+Anyone who heard Judas’ statement would think he was a great philanthropist.
+He sounded logical and sincere, but Jesus knew what his true intentions were.
 This highlights to us that we really can’t discern the hearts of people except for God.
-Mary and Judas both had motives, only one of them had a pure heart.

 Judas’ words already revealed what was in his heart – greed.
 The same way he wanted to use the money for his own personal advantage was also what he was going to do when he betrayed Jesus later on.
 He was going to ‘sell’ Jesus for thirty pieces of silver (Matthew 26:14-16) and betray the Messiah with a kiss (Matthew 26:47-50).

-Mary could have defended her actions or explained why she had chosen to anoint Jesus, but she didn’t.
+Sometimes we don’t need to defend ourselves, for the Lord knows and tests our hearts.
+Mary could have explained why she had chosen to anoint Jesus, but she didn’t.
 The disciples may have forgotten but Mary hadn’t.
 She knew what the Lord was about to do.
-Jesus defended her publicly and corrected Judas for being judgemental.

 Luke 7:7-8